groue/GRMustache/README.md

 FAQ
 ---

-- **Q: Is is possible to render array indexes, customize first, last, odd, even items, play fizzbuzz?**
+- **Q: Is it possible to render array indexes, customize first, last, odd, even items, play fizzbuzz?**

     A: [YES](GRMustache/blob/master/Guides/sample_code/indexes.md)

-- **Q: Is is possible to format numbers and dates?**
+- **Q: Is it possible to format numbers and dates?**

     A: [YES](GRMustache/blob/master/Guides/sample_code/number_formatting.md)

-- **Q: Is is possible to render partial templates whose name is only known at runtime?**
+- **Q: Is it possible to render partial templates whose name is only known at runtime?**

     A: [YES](GRMustache/blob/master/Guides/rendering_objects.md)